 and hex

-functions if you’d
+functions if you

-would have obscured key concepts, but by this point percent encoding is
+have obscured key concepts, but by this point percent encoding is

 necessary but not conceptually interesting.